emaesen/blog-template-with-article-photo-video-art-posts/README.md

 Image file-size optimizer: [OptimiZilla](https://imagecompressor.com/)

-Self-hosted public-domain webfont loader: [FontSource](https://github.com/fontsource/fontsource)
+Self-hosted public-domain webfont loader: [FontSource](https://github.com/fontsource/fontsource).
+Select a font at <https://fonts.google.com> and make it available in this project with `npm install fontsource-your-selected-font` in the `webapp` folder.

 Geometrical SVGs designed with: [LibreCAD](https://librecad.org/)